tharunishanam/Amazon-clone-front-end-web-application-/README.md

-# Amazon-clone-front-end-web-application-
+# AMAZON-CLONE-FRONT-END-WEB-APPLICATION
-Developed an Amazon clone using HTML and CSS to replicate the front-end design.
-Used Visual Studio Code (VSCode) for efficient coding and project management.
-Emphasized responsive layout and clean UI to deliver an engaging user experience.
+*Developed an Amazon clone using HTML and CSS to replicate the front-end design and functionality.
+Utilized Visual Studio Code (VSCode) for efficient coding, debugging, and project management.
+Focused on creating a responsive and visually appealing interface to enhance user experience.